helium/longfi-platformio/getting-started.md

 If you are familiar and confident with the steps required you can continue at "Updating the sample with Helium network access code" by clicking [here](#ADD-HELIUM-NETWORK-CODE).

-The following steps will walk you through the what is required to:
+The following steps will walk you through what is required to:
 - create a template project
 - inspect the default source file, main.cpp as well as the primary project configuration file, platformio.ini
 - build the project and inspect the build log output